somedigitalmoon/Cup2/README.md

 ```

 ## Support us
-If you like Cup² and would like to support the development, you can donate to me [here](https://buymeacoffee.com/proudparrot2).
-It helps with server costs, domains, and otherwise financially supports me.
+If you like Cup² and would like to support the development, don't donate to me, donate to @proudparrot2 [here](https://buymeacoffee.com/proudparrot2).
+I didn't make this lmao.